ProfRandom/WCB-Canon/GitLab_Wiki/Seasons_Eccentric_Anomaly.md

 - **Obliquity** *($\varepsilon$)* —
   The **axial tilt** between a planet’s spin vector and the normal to its orbital plane.
--  It governs the **intensity and polarity** of insolation across hemispheres, affecting climatic seasons but not the geometric quarta themselves.
+-  It governs the **intensity and polarity** of insolation across hemispheres, affecting climatic seasons but not the geometric secta themselves.

 - **Prime Solstice** —
   The moment in a planet’s chromum when its rotational axis is tilted **directly away** from the star, as viewed from above the planet’s right-hand-rule north pole.